haxpor/blog/_posts/2018-10-31-integrate-cimgui-with-sdl2-in-c-code.md

 ```
 PS.
 Notice additional of `struct` at function's parameter.

-Another notice is that the platform implementation defined `typedef` over `SDL_Event`.
+Another one to notice `typedef union SDL_Event SDL_Event`.
 This redefines what is already done by SDL2, thus there's a warning.

 ```c
 In file included from src/main.c:6: